 The course is designed for engineering students who would like to have a better conceptual understanding of the role of management in the decision making process.
 The course introduces the essentials of management as they are applied within the contemporary work environment.
-Particular attention is paid to management theories, corporate finance, motivation, leadership, teamwork, change management, quality management, management of technology, economic calculation and operations management.
+Particular attention is paid to management theories, principles of management, marketing management, quality management, production and project management.
 For problem formulation both managerial interpretation and mathematical techniques are applied.
 (4 credits)